Written by Tenley Haraldson.

 The FDA acknowledges 1,4- dioxane as a possible carcinogen, and since the 1980’s, has monitored the risks of 1,4- dioxane and its inclusion in certain consumer goods.
 The agency states that if it finds its presence in cosmetics poses a health hazard, they will take steps to regulate its use and notify the public accordingly.

-The World Health Organization (WHO) has detailed several warnings about SLS, reporting that it is harmful if swallowed and may cause eye, skin, and respiratory irritation.
-It’s also considered toxic to aquatic life when rinsed down the drain.
+The World Health Organization (WHO), however, has detailed several warnings about SLS.
+It reports that SLS can be harmful if swallowed and may cause eye, skin, and respiratory irritation.

 Is SLS Good for Skin?